 If you suspect you’ll wear a neckerchief more conservatively and with the points tucked into your shirt, then any cotton bandana will do.
 But I’ve been really into this one from Todd Snyder.
 It’s made from wool, which offers more texture, and the 21″ x 21″ size is big enough that the points don’t look choked up your neck, should you wear the points out.
 When wearing one, a simple knot will do or you can try tying it like this so the points layer flatter.
 Can these sorts of accessories look affected?
 Yes, possibly.
 But, like with those brass button blazers and fusty tweeds, I care less nowadays.

-Options: Todd Snyder neckerchief, Kapital bandana, Wythe bandana, Real McCoys bandana, Chan Luu viscose bandanas (these wear very light and thin), vintage Elephant bandanas, And Wander reflective bandanas, Begg square scarves, John Henric neckerchief, Eco Raw Studio, Bandit Bandanas, Sable New York, Sevenfold scarves, Ralph Lauren Purple Label, and vintage Celine scarves on eBay
+Options: Todd Snyder neckerchief, Kapital bandana, Wythe bandana, Real McCoys bandana, Chan Luu viscose bandanas (these wear very light and thin), vintage Elephant bandanas, And Wander reflective bandanas, Begg square scarves, John Henric neckerchief, Eco Raw Studio, Bandit Bandanas, Sable New York, Sevenfold scarves, Ralph Lauren Purple Label, En Vintage, and vintage Celine scarves on eBay